Types of Aluminum Finishes and The Uses of Each

 But what’s an aluminum finish, and why choose one?
 Aluminum finishes offer:

-Today we’ll explore seven different types of aluminum finishes to help you decide which one is right for your use case.
+Today we’ll explore six different types of aluminum finishes to help you decide which one is right for your use case.

 1. Surface/Mechanical Finishes